WisePH.Net

 Share on FacebookShare on Twitter

-TL;DR: The MP2 Pag-IBIG savings calculator shows your projected returns before you invest a single peso.
-Use dividend compounding for maximum growth.
-My ₱50,000 grew to ₱66,092.38 in 5 years.
+TL;DR: Use the MP2 calculator on this page to see your exact 5-year return before you deposit a single peso.
+Enter your amount, pick your dividend option, and get a year-by-year projection.
+My ₱50,000 grew to ₱66,092.38 tax-free.
 An OFW friend turned ₱200,000 into ₱258,864.24.
-Plan first, then invest with confidence.
+Run your numbers first, then commit.

 Plan your savings with MP2 Pag-IBIG calculator